 Gunnar Strömmer has called the penal reform "the largest in modern times".

-But the biggest change is the proposal for double penalties for gang-related crimes, which is part of the Tidö Agreement.
-The government is now moving forward with a bill and proposing a new provision to increase penalties targeting all crimes related to criminal networks.
+But the biggest change is a proposal to double punishments for gang-related crimes under the Tidö Agreement.
+The government is now moving forward with a bill that proposes a new provision to increase penalties targeting all crimes related to criminal networks.

-The provision is broad-based and will affect everything from explosions, shootings, drug sales, fraud and crimes targeting the welfare system, says Henrik Vinge (SD), chairman of the Justice Committee.
+The provision is broad and will affect everything from explosions, shootings, drug sales and fraud to crimes targeting the welfare system, says Henrik Vinge (SD), chairman of the Justice Committee.

 Depends on the connection

-As a starting point, the penalty should be doubled, but depending on how strong the person's connection to the criminal group is, the penalty can be more or less than double.
-The law should target organized crime but also more loosely organized networks.
-Even an outsider who takes on assignments from the group can also be affected.
+As a starting point, the punishment would be doubled, but depending on how strong a person's connection to the criminal group is, the punishment can be more or less than double.

 Another part of the change is that repeated aggravated rapes will be punishable by life imprisonment.
 Repeated cases of particularly serious assault and aggravated rape of children will also be punishable by life imprisonment.